microsoft/Azure-Invoice-Process-Automation-Solution-Accelerator/Deployment/Deployment.md

 ### Step 5.4: Set up connection for "Invoice Processing Logic App"

-Connectivity and invocations to Azure Forms Recognizer are established by three actions:
+Connectivity and invocations to Azure Form Recognizer are established by three actions:

 1. Go to the [Azure Portal](portal.azure.com) and select the logic app for Invoice processing.
 You should see one that looks like `xxxxinvoice`
 2. Select the Logic app designer on the left and click on the blob `Connection` connection, click "+Add new"